theodo/falco/docs/docs/getting-started/configuring-your-first-project.md

 sidebar_label: Configuring your first project
 ---

+## Generate a superuser
+To be able to create a new project on the admin interface, you need to have superuser rights.

+To generate a superuser, run `make backend/createsuperuser` in your terminal and follow the instructions.

 ## Getting a WebPageTest API Key

 As Falco relies on the [WebPageTest REST API](https://sites.google.com/a/webpagetest.org/docs/advanced-features/webpagetest-restful-apis) to run the audits, it is necessary to create a WebPageTest API Key.